mathworks-ref-arch/license-manager-for-matlab-on-azure/README.md

 To view instructions for deploying the Network License Manager for MATLAB reference architecture, select a MATLAB release:

 > [!IMPORTANT]
 > MathWorks recommends using the template for the [Latest](releases/v1/latest/README.md) release, which is also compatible with prior releases of MATLAB, MATLAB Parallel Server, and MATLAB Production Server.
-From May 2025, this will be the only template listed here.
+From September 2025, this will be the only template listed here.

 | Release |
 | ------- |